Bearer/bearer/README.md

 A progress bar will display the status of the scan.

-Once the scan is complete, Bearer will output by default a security report with details of any rule findings, as well as where in the codebase the infractions happened and why.
+Once the scan is complete, Bearer will output, by default, a security report with details of any rule findings, as well as where in the codebase the infractions happened and why.

 By default the `scan` command use the SAST scanner, other [scanner types](https://docs.bearer.com/explanations/scanners) are available.